 - The amount of equity you have

-- Details of any other charges on your home (amount and number of charges)
+- Details of any other secured loans on your home

 - Your income and outgoings

-- Whether the loan is to be secured on residential or buy to let property
+- Whether the loan is to be secured on a residential or buy to let property

 - The severity of your credit issues and when they took place

 Lenders need to be sure that your property has enough equity so they’re able to secure their loan against it.
 This is because if you already have a mortgage, your existing lender has a legal right to any capital before any other lender.
-As a result, secured loan lenders need to be sure that providing you with a loan is viable.
+As a result, lenders that offer secured loans need to be sure that providing you with a loan is viable.